meriken/merikens-tripcode-engine/README.md

 Make sure to download and install the required software packages before executing the program.
-If there is no OpenCL driver in the system, make sure to copy either OpenCL\x86\OpenCL.dll or OpenCL\x64\OpenCL.dll, depending on the operating system, to the folder where the executables are located.
+If there is no OpenCL driver in the system, make sure to copy either `OpenCL\x86\OpenCL.dll` or `OpenCL\x64\OpenCL.dll`, depending on the operating system, to the folder where the executables are located.

-Specify search patterns in "patterns.txt" and run either "MerikensTripcodeEngine.exe", if you are using a 32-bit operating system, or "MerikensTripcodeEngine64.exe", if you are using a 64-bit operating system.
+Specify search patterns in `patterns.txt` and run either `MerikensTripcodeEngine.exe`, if you are using a 32-bit operating system, or `MerikensTripcodeEngine64.exe`, if you are using a 64-bit operating system.
-Matching tripcodes will be displayed and saved in "tripcodes.txt".
+Matching tripcodes will be displayed and saved in `tripcodes.txt`.

-Example of "patterns.txt":
+Example of `patterns.txt`:

 ```
 # Meriken's Tripcode Engine English